Subarashii-no-Fansub/jekyll-now/_posts/2019-09-26-OCR-Hardsub-Videos.md

  - *generally*, SeuilI is between 170 and 230, and SeuilO is between 20 and 120
  - SeuilI represent the **maximum** value you put to have a subtitle correctly visible
  - SeuilO represent the **minimum** value you put to have a subtitle correctly visible

+### Use the legacy version of Tesseract instead of the LSTM motor

+Since the new tesseract version 4.0, LSTM is the new motor.
+It's generally more accurate in the OCR, but it's loooonger than the old motor.<br>
+To use the legacy motor, simply download thieses traineddata from [here](https://github.com/tesseract-ocr/tessdata/) and save it in the folder `/usr/share/tesseract/tessdata` under the name `<lang>-legacy.traineddata`.

+When using YoloCR, simply launch it in this way: `./YoloCR.sh Filetered_video.mp4 <lang>-legacy` instead of `./YoloCR.sh Filetered_video.mp4 <lang>` (else it'll use LSTM).

 ## Time the video